 Rubric for Assessing Intermediary Organizations

 While we encourage students to work closely with grassroots community efforts, we realize that this kind of collaboration can lie beyond the capacity of alternative break and community groups.
 We recognize the amount of work involved in developing strong community partnerships and value the support and services that Intermediaries can offer.
 We provide transparency in the SiteBank around the nature of all organizations and equip Chapter schools with tools and resources to examine which organizations best fit into the mission, aims, and priorities of their alternative break program.
-For example, some schools may be most concerned about safety, while others place a higher value on connection to a community partner.Rubric for Assessing Intermediary Organizations
+For example, some schools may be most concerned about safety, while others place a higher value on relationships with the organization's staff.Rubric for Assessing Intermediary Organizations

 This rubric outlines Break Away's criteria for evaluating Intermediary Organizations.
-It's what we use in training alternative break leaders in matters of host site relationships, community partnerships, and impact.
+It's what we use in training alternative break leaders in matters of community relationships and impact.